Prior Conservatories Home Page Create an Outlook that is exceptional

 Boundary Impact

-A planning officer will be looking at the projection of the conservatory (how far it will protrude into the garden) normally they will be satisfied with an approximate 3m projection from the original property.
-Should you proposed development or conservatory protrude more than 3m he may not look at it so favourably and may ask for the size to be reduced.
-This is so that neighbours and neighbouring properties do not have to look at large brick walls more than 3m long.
+A planning officer will be looking at the projection of the conservatory (how far it will protrude into the garden).
+Normally he or she will be satisfied with an approximate 3m projection from the original building.
+Should your proposed development or conservatory extension protrude more than 3m they may not look at it so favourably and may ask for a reduction in size.
+This is so that neighbours and neighbouring properties do not have to look at large brick walls more than 3m in length.

-If planning permission is not required a letter of lawful development from your local authority is something you are able to obtain.
+If planning permission is not required for your construction then a letter of lawful development from your local authority is something you are able to obtain.
 In the event of selling your property it will show you have complied.

-If you are in any doubt always ask you local planning office.
-They will be more than happy to help and give guidance so that costly mistakes are not made.
+If you are in any doubt about regulations or the possible need for preparation of plans and possible blueprints then you can always contact you local planning office.
+They will be more than happy give you helpful guidance and information so that costly last minute alterations or legal mistakes are not made.